By Joshua Franklin and Julie Zhu

 It also plans to launch a second, lower-priced electric sport-utility vehicle, the ES6, by the end of this year.

 Goldman Sachs, JPMorgan and Morgan Stanley led NIO's IPO.
-Also involved are Bank of America Merrill Lynch, Credit Suisse, Citigroup, Deutsche Bank and UBS.
+Also involved were Bank of America Merrill Lynch, Credit Suisse, Citigroup, Deutsche Bank and UBS.

-(Reporting by Joshua Franklin in New York and Julie Zhu in Hong Kong; Additional reporting by Jennifer Hughes in Hong Kong; Editing by Rosalba O'Brien and Lisa Shumaker)
+(Reporting by Julia Fioretti and Julie Zhu in Hong Kong and Joshua Franklin in New York; Additional reporting by Jennifer Hughes in Hong Kong; Editing by Lisa Shumaker and Sam Holmes)